 What do you value most as a chipotle customer?

 Answer: The experience when I come into the store.
 The location is always clean.
 I'm able to see the coordination of the employees and staff.
 I can see the food being prepared.
 I have confidence that my food is going to be sanitary and cared for.
 There's a quality level that I'm always appreciative of when I visit a store.

 How would you treat a fellow chipotle employee?

 Answer: With the highest level of respect.
-I believe in treating others as we want to be treated ourselves, even in situations where there might be a disagreement or a difference of opinions.
-It sounds cliche, but being able to "agree to disagree" truly is a special thing.
+I believe in treating others as we want to get treated ourselves.
+Even in situations where there might be a disagreement or a difference of opinions.
+It sounds cliché, but being able to "agree to disagree" truly is a special thing.

 Why do you want to work at a Chipotle and not somewhere else?

 Answer: I'm a fan of the brand.
-I've been a customer for a number of years.
+I've been a customer for several years.
 And I feel like this will provide me ample experience to get into the culinary field.
 Exploring the culinary field professionally is something that I'm considering for myself in my later years.
-Having the opportunity to work here should provide me with valuable insight that can assist me with my career path and life path.
+Working here should provide me with valuable insight that can assist me with my career path and life path.

 Do you eat organic food?

 Answer: Yes.
 And the fact that Chiptole has hormone-free meat.
 And is consistently finding ways to source their ingredients on a local level is what attracts me to Chipotle as a customer.
 These same qualities are what is going to make me proud to work here, too.

 Tell me about a time you demonstrated great teamwork.